Understanding the Intervention Project for Nurses Monitoring Contract

 Typically, you have roughly two weeks to sign the monitoring contract.
 Prior to signing the contract, you should thoroughly review the IPN Participant Manual so that you understand the requirements for participation.
 The last thing you want is to comply with the monitoring contract only to have your contract extended or have your case referred to the Board of Nursing because you failed to adhere to the Participant Manual’s requirements.

 You will also receive a contract packet, which will include: (1) Progress Evaluation for Therapy Form; (2) Work Performance Evaluation Form; (3) Notice of Address/Employer Change; (4) IPN Medication Management Evaluation Form and (5) Medication Report.
-Depending on your situation you many not be required complete all of these forms.
+Depending on your situation you many not be required to complete all of these forms.

-Contract lengths typically vary from 2 – 5 years and you are required to keep your contact information updated through the term of this contract.
+Contract lengths typically vary from 2 – 5 years and you are required to keep your contact information updated throughout the term of the contract.
 IPN will review your participation after one year of active monitoring.
-If you comply with the terms of the contract they will grant your early completion and suspend your contract.
+If you comply with the terms of the contract they will grant you early completion and suspend your contract.
 For example, if you are have a 2 year contract term and you pass all of your toxicology testing and other requirements under the contract IPN may suspend the second year of your contract so that you can return to practice without any further obligations under the contract.

 During the contract period you will be required to undergo random toxicology testing.
 This is an abstinence contract which means that you are prohibited from using mood altering, controlled or addictive substances including alcohol or alcohol-based products or THC/cannabis products (i.e. CBD, Hemp, etc.).
 This is true even if you are not participating in the IPN program for any of these specific products.